What is AutoCAD Architecture?

 View Cube: It is used to switch from standard to isometric view.
 It is draggable or clickable on the interface.

-- Start a drawing using QNEW or choose + tab.
+- Start a drawing using QNEW or choose the + tab.

 - In-home Ribbon menu, launch the content browser.